tot-ra/graphql-schema-registry/README.md

 ### Components
 graphql-schema-registry service is one of the components for graphql federation, but it needs tight integraiton with gateway.
-Check *examples* folder on how to implement it.
+Check out [examples folder](examples/README.md) on how to implement it.
 Note however, that gateway is very simplified and does not have proper error handling, cost limits or fail-safe mechanisms.

 ![](https://app.lucidchart.com/publicSegments/view/7cd430fc-05b7-4c9e-8dc4-15080da125c6/image.png?v=2)